adamdruppe/interpolation-examples/README.md

 }

 void thing(shared(Object) o) {
-	o.toString(); // will not compile, might not be type safe, use `cast` if you are sure }
+	o.toString(); // will not compile, might not be thread safe, use `cast` if you are sure }

 immutable(ubyte)[] storedData;